mderriey/mderriey.github.io/_posts/2020-08-08-a-look-at-the-aspnet-core-logging-provider-for-app-service.md

 If we run the app without our post-configuration action on the logging options and hit the home page, we can see that a text file has been created at `%HOME%\LogFiles\Application\diagnostics-yyyyMMdd.txt`, which certifies our emulation of running in App Service is correctly picked up.
 Looking at the content of the file, we can see many entries, and they confirm two things.
 First, all entries have a log level of Information or higher, so the `AzureDriveTraceLevel` property is respected.
-Also, we notice many entries that originate from framework-level code.
+We can also notice many entries that originate from framework-level code:

 ```text
 2020-08-09 15:59:09.860 +10:00 [Information] Microsoft.AspNetCore.DataProtection.KeyManagement.XmlKeyManager: User profile is available.
 Using 'C:\Users\me\AppData\Local\ASP.NET\DataProtection-Keys' as key repository and Windows DPAPI to encrypt keys at rest.